Dr. A. (Alberto) Pérez de Alba Ortíz

 Inverse design of binary quasicrystals

-Co-promoted PhD project 1: Edwin Bedolla Montiel
+Co-promoted PhD researcher: Edwin Bedolla Montiel

 Promotor: Marjolein Dijkstra (Soft Condensed Matter, Utrecht University)